uqee/coretechs-stackedit-workspace/Curaçao Check/TermsOfService.md

 4.8.
 We reserve the right to declare a wager void, partially or in full, if there was a misprint, or a mistake, or a technical error regarding odds or software operation.

 4.9.
-If you are dissatisfied with the Services or the content available thereon, or with any of these Terms and Conditions, your only remedy is to discontinue using these Services.
+If you are dissatisfied with the Services or the content available thereon, or with any of these Terms of Service, your only remedy is to discontinue using these Services.
 The limitations of liability contained herein are a material part of the agreement.

 4.10.
 Notwithstanding the foregoing, if we or our officers, directors, employees, shareholders, parents, subsidiaries, affiliates, agents, partners or licensors should be found liable for any loss or damage which arises out of or is in any way connected to the Services, our liability and liability of our officers, directors, employees, shareholders, parents, subsidiaries, affiliates, agents, partners or licensors shall in no event exceed, in the aggregate, ANG 50 (Fifty Antillean Guilder).